cqcn1991/Wind-Speed-Analysis/readme.md

 ![](./doc/combination.png)

-fi denotes the normal distribution component.
+fi is the PDF of normal distribution component, pi is its weight.

-The chief beauty of this model is its elegance.
+The chief beauty of this model is its elegance (simplicity).
 You can use such a simple model (GMM) to describe wind, contrary to previous Weibull combination and others.

-For a complete introduction of how GMM fit the joint distribution of wind speed and direction, you can read
+For a complete explanation of how GMM fit the joint distribution of wind speed and direction, you can read

 > Harris, Cook, The parent wind speed distribution: Why Weibull?, http://www.sciencedirect.com/science/article/pii/S0167610514001056